MicrosoftDocs/well-architected/well-architected/service-guides/azure-blob-storage.md

 # Azure Well-Architected Framework perspective on Azure Blob Storage

 Azure Blob Storage is Microsoft's object storage solution for the cloud.
-Blob Storage is optimized for storing massive amounts of unstructured data.
+Blob Storage is optimized to store massive amounts of unstructured data.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.

 This article assumes that as an architect, you've reviewed the [storage options](/azure/architecture/guide/technology-choices/storage-options), and have chosen Azure Blob Storage as the storage service on which to run your workloads.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](../pillars.md).